Midlife Therapy: When Success Stops Feeling Like Enough

 The word ego tends to get a bad reputation, often equated with arrogance or selfishness.
 In depth therapy, ego refers to the organizing center of your conscious personality.
 Earlier in life, the ego works hard to establish stability and function.
 It forms a core identity, strives for financial independence, reaches toward external accomplishments, and builds secure relationships.

 In midlife, however, the ego needs to soften in order to allow the less conscious parts of the personality to share the spotlight.
-Only then can we find reclaim access to new meaning, deeper creativity, and something rarely spoken about in Western culture—spiritual awakening.
+Only then can we reclaim access to new meaning, revitalized creativity, and something rarely spoken about in Western culture—spiritual restoration.

-I’m Brianna Clement, a Licensed Mental Health Counselor in Bellingham, Washington and a integrative depth therapist specializing in traumatic loss and shame recovery during midlife.
+I’m Brianna Clement, a Licensed Mental Health Counselor in Bellingham, Washington specializing in traumatic loss and shame recovery during midlife.

 Unconscious Complexes: Why Shame Takes Over